cloudmesh-community/book/chapters/rest/rest.md

 :o: This example is not tested.
 Please provide feedback and improve.

-In the Section [1.3.8](#s:rest-api-endpoints){reference-type="ref" reference="s:rest-api-endpoints"} we created our own REST API application using Python Eve.
+In the Section [Rest Services with Eve](#rest-services-with-eve) we created our own REST API application using Python Eve.
 Now once the service running, a we need to learn how to interact with it through clients.

 First go back to the working folder: